kitspace/kitspace/README.md

 To submit your project to Kitnic, follow these steps:

 **1. Export your plotted gerbers & drill data.**
-Your gerbers will be rendered as a preview and offered as a zip for download.
-They should be exported from your PCB design package in RS-274-X format together with drill information into a directory - by default the path `gerbers/` will be searched.
+Gerbers should be exported from your PCB design package in RS-274-X format together with drill information into a directory - by default the path `gerbers/` will be searched.
 If this is not where they are stored, please add this info in the kitnic.yaml file (see below).

 **2. Create the 1-click-BOM file.**
-A Bill Of Materials (BOM) is needed; this should be as a tab-separated (.tsv) file in the format used by the [1-click-BOM extension](http://1clickBOM.com) - `1-click-BOM.tsv`.
+Download the extension and see [the guide on exporting a 1-click-BOM from your design](https://1clickbom.com/#making-a-1-click-bom).
 This format will allow people to quickly purchase the components.
-Download the extension and see the guide on exporting a 1-click-BOM from your design [here](https://1clickbom.com/#making-a-1-click-bom).
-By default this file is expected in the root of the project, if the file has a different name or is in a different location, please add this info in the kitnic.yaml file (see below).
+By default this file is expected to be a `1-click-BOM.tsv` in the root of the project, if the file has a different name or is in a different location, please add this info in the kitnic.yaml file (see below).